How Can You Tell if Ice Is Safe?

 5" - 7" -- Snowmobile or ATV

 Check the thermometer, not the calendar.
 Air temperatures and recent weather patterns can impact ice quality.
-Just because the ice was safe on a certain date last year doesn't mean it will be safe this year.
+Just because the ice was safe on a certain date last year does not mean it will be safe this year.

 Tell someone your plans.
 Let them know where you are going and when you expect to be back.